 Experience within the film industry is maybe the most important factor.
 No matter your knowledge of film production, you need to have evidence so you can convey your opinion and analyze a film correctly.

 Whether you gain experience through volunteering at a theater or starting an entry-level job for a radio station, any experience will aid your journey to become a critic.

 Fundamentally, your writing style and skills have to be excellent.
 If you’re not so confident in your writing ability, maybe this isn’t the role for you.

-The ability to write about such complex subjects but in a way that is easily understood by an average reader is a rare skill.
-If you’re currently working towards being a critic, improve on your film critic writing skills whenever possible.
+The ability to write about such complex subjects in a way that is easily understood by an average reader is a rare skill.
+If you’re currently working towards being a critic, improve your film critic writing skills whenever possible.

 We’ve already touched on this a few times but it is very important.
 Having a portfolio is one of the best ways to get seen by the desired people.

-Even if you have a respected degree, worked an entry-level role, and amazing writing skills, without a portfolio you have no evidence of your actual critical ability.
+Even if you have a respected degree, worked an entry-level role, and have amazing writing skills, without a portfolio you have no evidence of your actual critical ability.

 You should be thinking about films all day and dreaming about them all night.
 If this is the case you should already have the drive to review films in your own time.